ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 to encrypt the CEK.
 Therefore, implementations SHOULD NOT combine HPKE Key Encryption with weaker Key Encryption algorithms to protect the same CEK, as the effective security is reduced to that of the weakest algorithm.
+An exception may be necessary when interoperability with legacy recipients requires the use of weaker algorithms.

 ## JWT Best Current Practices